sailpoint-oss/sailpoint-cli/cmd/connector/README.md

 ## Manage tags

-Tags allow you to create multiple instances of your connector that can be used in IdentityNow.
+Tags allow you to create multiple instances of your connector that can be used in Identity Security Cloud.
 The `latest` tag is created by default and is the primary instance, typically used for production purposes.
 Tags are similar to branches in a version control system, like git or CVS.
 You can create a tag for actively developing the connector, or for any other purpose you see fit.

 A common pattern is to create a `development` tag on a connector from a specific version, like the latest version.